Drawing a Line in the Arctic Ice

 Sadly, this particular joke is on all of us.

-The creeping industrialisation of the far North says something fundamental about our relationship with this planet.
-Having visited the Arctic on a Greenpeace ship myself, I’ve experienced its vast emptiness, its deafening silence and the awesome splendour of its giant peaks of silver ice.
+The creeping industrialization of the far North says something fundamental about our relationship with this planet.
+Having visited the Arctic on a Greenpeace ship myself, Ive experienced its vast emptiness, its deafening silence and the awesome splendor of its giant peaks of silver ice.
 To me the Arctic encapsulates that longing within us for the wild.
 It is synonymous with the incredible power of nature.

 But it seems not everyone shares this view.
 The fact that many now see the vanishing of the Arctic ice cap as a good thing because it provides a bit more oil and gives countries a chance to flex their geopolitical muscles and claim ownership of the North Pole itself (as well as spend billions of dollars on new hi-tech military hardware) suggests that something is deeply wrong.
 And must change.

-This is why Greenpeace is taking action to Save the Arctic.
+This is why Greenpeace is taking action to Save the Arctic today.

 Together we can do this.